The Ultimate Guide to Iceland's South Coast

 Just a five-minute walk from Jokulsarlon Glacier Lagoon lies the mesmerizing Diamond Beach, a stretch of coastline where glistening icebergs wash ashore on the jet-black volcanic sand.

-This captivating spot is a favorite among photographers, who are drawn to the stunning contrast between the shimmering blue ice and the dark, dramatic shoreline.
-It's a marvelous scene that’s nothing short of magical!
+This spot is a favorite among photographers, who are drawn to the contrast between the shimmering blue ice and the dark, dramatic shoreline.

-Thanks to the icebergs' natural formation, no photo is ever alike, and the rolling tide presents a fantastic chance to experiment with timelapse.
-This creates fantastic and surreal pictures that perfectly capture the area's unique, ethereal nature.
+Thanks to the icebergs’ natural formation, no photo is ever alike, and the rolling tide presents a good chance to experiment with time-lapse.
+This creates surreal pictures that capture the area’s unique, ethereal nature.

-Make sure to visit this magical landmark and include a stop at the stunning Diamond Beach as part of your unforgettable South Coast adventure in Iceland.
-You won't regret it, nor will you ever forget it!
+Include a stop at Diamond Beach as part of your South Coast and Jokulsarlon tour in Iceland.
+You won’t regret it.

 Reykjadalur Valley